 The armature is an iron ring, formed of laminations of special magnetic iron or steel alloy (silicon steel) having slots on its inner periphery to accommodate armature winding and is known as the stator.
 The whole structure is held in a frame which may be of cast iron or welded steel plates.

 The field rotates in between the stator, so that flux of the rotating field cuts the core of stator continuously and therefore, causes eddy current loss in the stator core.
-To minimize the eddy current loss, the stator core is laminated.
+The stator core is laminated to minimize the eddy current loss,

 - Salient pole type